 II Description of actions IEH's purpose and all our work are encompassed within the Global Compact's ten principles.
-Thus, all our actions are aimed at of helping - and pushing - businesses and other members, to internalise these principles into their everyday operations.
-Some key actions over the last two years are: i.
+Thus, all our actions are aimed at guiding - and nudging - businesses and other members, to internalise these principles into their everyday operations.
+Some key actions over the last two years are:

+i.
 Increasing support for ethical trade One of our key objectives is to increase the support for ethical trade, and thus the implementation of Global Compact's ten principles.
 This means increasing the number of companies that, through joining the IEH as members, have committed to work systematically and continuously to improve working conditions, environmental care and to fight corruption in their international supply chains.
 It also means advocating for appropriate legislative measures as well as engaging in the public debate.
-Accumulated, public bodies is the single largest buyer in many countries, so also in Norway.
+Accumulated, public bodies is the single largest buyer in many countries, as in Norway.
 Since 2008, IEH has been working proactively, together with a few and committed public entities, to integrate respect for labour rights in public procurement.
-More public entities are now starting to look into ethical procurement.
-IEH has mobilized members and politicians to include the respect for human rights and environmental care in the legislation on public procurement. ii.
+IEh has for many years advocated human rights in public procurement and finally it was included in the Norwegian legislation in 2017 (An EU Directive).
+Thus, there has been an increase of members doing business with the public sector and as a whole public entities are now more aware of ethical procurement, but there is still a lot of work to be done. ii.
 Performance and Benchmarking tool Corporate sustainability starts with a company's value system and a principled approach to doing business.
 This means operating in ways that, at a minimum, meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
-Working with companies value systems, culture and policy can be hard and time-consuming.
+Working with companies' value systems, culture and policy can be hard and time-consuming.
 This is however key to success.
 In 2014, IEH launched a Performance and Benchmarking tool.
-The tool gives IEH and members a benchmark against IEH's expectations and a benchmark with other members.
-For IEH this means more meetings and a closer follow- up with our member companies.
-For companies it has meant a clearer concept of what is expected of them.
-Most of IEH's members are SMEs iii.
-Strengthening worker - management dialogue Over the last two years, we have made new and pioneering efforts related to Global Compact's principle no. 3 on core labour rights.
+The KPI's used in the tool gives IEH and members a benchmark against IEH's expectations and with other members.
+For IEH this means a closer follow- up with our member companies.
+For companies it has meant a clearer concept of what is expected of them, and the dialog and support from IEH is strengthened.
+For IEH's many SME-members this is a valuable tool.
+In 2018 we have started a process to revise our tools in order to improve our members reporting and performance. iii.
+Strengthening worker - management dialogue Over the last years, we have made new and pioneering efforts related to Global Compact's principle no. 3 on core labour rights.
 The lack of worker representation is one of the root causes behind poor labour conditions.
 We initiated a pilot program on strengthening worker - management dialogue, part of it jointly with our sister organisations Ethical Trading Initiative (UK) and the Danish Ethical Trading Initiative, focusing on Bangladesh and Vietnam.
 Through our members supply chains, and in close coordination and collaboration with local unions, businesses and relevant authorities, the project carried out trainings on workers' rights, facilitation of workers' elections as well as on how to engage in a constructive worker- management dialogue.